It’s funny how after so many years of travel, a place can still take you by surprise…

 Most of all, there is life!
 The locals are out, drinking coffee, eating a meal with family, having a beer with friends.
 Even in the off-season.
 There are always people around enjoying themselves and this can be infectious, in the best possible way.

-So now you’ve heard of it – come to Prizren, Kosovo.
+If you’re looking for things to do in Kosovo – why not come to Prizren.
 It’s safe, it’s friendly and it’s waiting for you to visit.

 We have a feature Podcast episode about Prizren.

 Daily Budget Breakdown – Per person

 - Stay at The Prizren City Hostel.
 10 Euros

 - So much to see for free in Prizren.
 Walk around and enjoy the historical sites and amazing views from the fortress. $FREE!